MobleyLab/waterNES/README.md

 folders named by their PDB ID in `systems/`.
-The base topologies (named `system.top`) do not contain the intramolecular interaction which restrains the water to the protein, because these restraints vary based on the stage in the thermodynamic cycle.
+The base topologies (named `system.top`) do not contain the intramolecular interaction which restrains the water to the protein, because these restraints vary based on the stage in the thermodynamic cycle and the simulation phase.
 These interactions are stored in separate files in the same directories named `waterRestraintLambdaIndependent.top` and `waterRestraintLambdaDependent.top`, respectively.

 #### Configuration files